 National Bike Your Park Day

-Organized by the nonprofit Adventure Cycling Association (which turns 40 this year), the aim is to inspire and empower people of all ages and skill levels to bike in and around their parks — either solo or with friends, 10 miles or 100.
+Organized by the nonprofit Adventure Cycling Association, the aim is to inspire and empower people of all ages and skill levels to bike in and around their parks — either solo or with friends, 10 miles or 100.

-Bike Your Park Day also marks the National Park Service’s centennial anniversary, as well as National Public Lands Day.
+Bike Your Park Day also coincides with National Public Lands Day.
 In addition to Crater Lake’s Ride the Rim, here are some of the other public rides registered in Oregon: